 Who can inherit property?

-In the vast majority of cases, only close relatives of the deceased stand to inherit property from an intestate person.
-There are certain individuals who wouldn’t normally have an automatic right to inherit:
+In most cases, only close relatives of the deceased stand to inherit property from an intestate person.
+Some specific individuals wouldn’t usually have an automatic right to inherit:

 - Partners who aren’t married or in a civil partnership